Lunarnovaa/hjem-rum/.github/README.md

 provide an expansive module collection as a useful abstraction for users to configure their applications with ease, recreating Home Manager's complete functionality.

+## FAQ

+Have any questions?
+Please read ahead.

+**Q.** Is Hjem just a cleaner Home Manager?

+**A.** You can think of Hjem as "Home Manager without modules."
+It is also a cleaner implementation yes.
+The decision to make Hjem "Home Manager without modules" was done for two reasons: firstly, in order to reduce evaluation times for the core toolset.
+When using Hjem by itself, evaluation/build time is much less than using Home Manager, since the entire module collection does not need to be evaluated.
+The second reason was to streamline the implementation.
+Because Hjem is _just_ the management of user files and services, it is easier to optimize the implementation and continue maintenance, without the overhead of the entire module collection sharing the same repository.
+Ultimately, Hjem leaving out the modules makes it lighter for both users and developers.

+**Q.** So then why does Hjem Rum exist?

+**A.** Hjem Rum exists to fill the gap that Hjem leaves in $HOME management.
+While the bare implementation that Hjem provides is useful for those that have an intimate understanding of NixOS, the average user needs a cleaner, more user friendly interface between NixOS and Hjem.
+If Hjem is "Home Manager without modules," Hjem Rum are the modules that are added on top of Hjem.
+This means easy to use options like `programs.alacritty.enable` and `programs.alacritty.settings` that automatically install the program, configure it to your liking, and integrate it into other programs you manage with Hjem Rum.

+**Q.** If Hjem Rum just adds the modules back, why would I use it instead of Home Manager?

+**A.** Hjem Rum was built from the ground up with more sane and unopinionated practices and defaults, intending to minimize overhead and streamline the codebase, even at the cost of development time.
+The goal of Hjem Rum is to minimize technical debt and produce something that uses the optimized Hjem to manage $HOME in a much cleaner fashion that makes it more maintainable in the long term.
+Just as Hjem's lack of modules allows its implementation to be streamlined, we hope that Hjem Rum's distance from the underlying toolset allows its implementation to be similarly streamlined.
+Furthermore, if Hjem is brought into Nixpkgs, Hjem Rum can easily serve as an external module set, not further bloating Nixpkgs, without requiring extensive refactoring.

+**Q.** Okay, you've sold me―is there an easy way to migrate from Home Manager to Hjem Rum?

+**A.** Unfortunately, there is no shortcut―you'll have to do it manually.
+However, because Hjem Rum's API is not too different from Home Manager's, it is thankfully not too difficult.
+The most burdensome part would be moving your module configuration from Home Manager modules into your NixOS/Hjem Modules, and changing the names of the option calls.

+**Q.** Do you support Darwin/Standalone?

+**A.** At the moment, we do not support Darwin or Standalone.
+This is mainly because Hjem does not yet support Darwin/Standalone.
+It is a possibility for the future, however.

+_Still_ confused?
+Go ahead and leave a question in [discussions].

 ## Usage and Documentation